 - Ensure the appropriate end-to-end network features for the support of services.

-The Networks Group have face to face meetings and are held twice a year with conference calls used to progress work between physical meetings.
+The Networks Group have face to face meetings and are held twice a year.
+NG sub-working groups have face to face meetings four times per year with additional meetings/conference calls if needed.

 How to Get Involved